apache/celix/documents/components.md

    service dependency, component or DM is build.
 Note that the `celix::dm::Component::createServiceDependency` method is called without provided a service name, the service name will be inferred using the `celix::typeName`.
 5. Configures the service dependency set callback.
-6. Configures the service dependency as a required service dependency.
+6. Configures the service dependency as a required service dependency by setting the minimalCardinality to at least `1`.
+   Setting the minimalCardinality determines howmany services are required for the service dependency to be available.
 7. Configures the update strategy for the service dependency to suspend-strategy.
 8. Creates another new DM service dependency object and in this case also explicitly provides the service name to use (`CELIX_SHELL_COMMAND_SERVICE_NAME`).